8th International Artist’s Book Triennial Vilnius 2018

 With darkness I reached the Italian village Timau.
 The hotel was in front of the old church.
 I was only one guest in this small hotel…

 At night I walking in the village and found 3 churches, one was extremely big.
 I started to think, it is too many churches for one small, very small village… The reason of this three churches, and many crosses on the houses, and small chapels – the Wars.
 Here I found the Military Museum “Museo La Zona Carnia nella Grande Guerra 1915-1918”.
 The village remembering the horror and hardships these soldiers endured during the first and the second wars.
 In the past this village belongs to Austria.

 During my short stay for the night in this village, I came back to memories about a novels of American great humanist and write (is he an American writer?)
 Ernest Hemingway… Did it happened here?
 No. I know, not here.
+But near here.
+In the novel the Hemingway wrote about the battles near Gorizia, the retreat of the army near Udine.
 But for me was the feeling like I come to the place where my favourite Write was fighting and creating his great novels.
 Silence.